Words aren’t enough: Biden must do more than just recognize trans people right now

 The only problem was that the squares stopped short of doing anything else—well, except steal space from folks trying to amplify not merely the existence of the problem, but pathways toward a solution.
 Taken together, those tacky squares essentially formed a digital banner advertising awareness itself.

-Standing up on behalf of other people—or ‘virtue-signaling,’ as it is known on the right—only becomes an empty gesture if it isn’t followed up with action.
+Standing up on behalf of other people—or “virtue-signaling,” as it is known on the right—only becomes an empty gesture if it isn’t followed up with action.
 Anyone can present as being on the progressive side of an issue, but without agitating for substantive change in whichever ways are available, that support only amounts to a gesture.

 Just over two months into Joe Biden’s presidency, it remains unclear whether he is more than just a presenter.